How BIM addresses the top challenges of facilities management

 BIM technology helps in reducing the inconsistencies in the base data of the building as it is created.
 And the value can continue as the data builds up as the building operations carry on.
 BIM incorporates all the changes and modifications made over time in a facility’s design, thereby providing the facility managers access to information that is up-to-date and complete.

-Apart from the centralisation of data and information, BIM plays a crucial role in addressing other challenges faced by facilities management too.
+Apart from the centralization of data and information, BIM plays a crucial role in addressing other challenges faced by facilities management too.
 Let’s look into them:

 1. Digitisation of data